-Indian cuisine is quite rich in itself but it has embraced other cuisines of the world with the open heart as well.
-The practice of using rose petals in Indian cuisine is definitely influenced by the Persian cuisine where it is widespread as a fragrant spice to flavour the dish.
+Indian cuisine is quite rich in itself but it has embraced other cuisines of the world with an open heart as well.
+The practice of using rose petals in Indian cuisine is definitely influenced by Persian cuisine where it is widespread as a fragrant spice to flavour the dish.
 Rose being the edible flower is used in various dishes like biryani, pudding, cakes and sharbats etc. And the smell is as important to “tasting” food as sight or touch.

 Its wide use may be because of its cooling and medicinal properties.
 When used in the dishes, takes the flavour to the higher levels.
 So that we use its byproducts in our cuisine especially in the summer season like rose water, rose sharbat and rose petal preserve or the gulkand.
 As vanilla is to the European cuisine, the rose is to the Middle Eastern.
 I too have used these flavours to make the rose-gulkand kulfi which originally belongs to that particular region

 Prep time – 5 minutes Cooking time – 30 minutes Ready in 8 hrs or overnight Course – Dessert Author – Bharti Dhawan

 • Rose Petals – 5-6

 • Rose Sharbat – 2 tsp

 • Rose Water – 2 tsp